Andrew T. Arroyo, Ed.D.

 - Palmer, R.T., Maramba, D.C., Arroyo, A.T., Allen Ozuna, T., & Boykin-Fountaine, T. (Eds.)
 (2018).
 Effective leadership at minority serving institutions: Exploring opportunities and challenges for leadership.
 New York: Routledge.

-Andrew T. Arroyo is associate professor of Educational Leadership and assistant vice provost for academic programs in the Office of the Provost.
+Andrew T. Arroyo is associate professor of Educational Leadership and interim senior vice provost for academic affairs in the Office of the Provost.

 Dr. Arroyo is a scholar-practitioner with a record of success in and outside higher education.
 He has substantial central academic affairs experience in two provost's offices.
 Additionally, he served as department chair for three required university courses enrolling 2,000 students in over 50 sections, provided oversight of over 50 faculty liaisons and instructors.

-While on faculty at a public historically Black university (HBCU), Dr. Arroyo reached the rank of associate professor with tenure.
+While on faculty at a public historically Black university (HBCU) for 11 years, Dr. Arroyo reached the rank of associate professor with tenure.
 He has secured over $3,000,000 in grant funding, largely focused on career pathways initiatives for historically marginalized populations.
+Andrew has also published dozens of books and articles in the area of minority-serving institutions (MSIs).